SBD580/shk-madgim-server/README.md

 - [naturalearth] has some high resolution vector maps layers
 - [tessera] is a node server for serving tiles out of mbtiles file

-### notes

-- current version uses v3 of d3, while the last stable is v4

 [//]:#

 [shk-madgim-client]: <http://https://github.com/SBD580/shk-madgim-client>